sauravcsvt/EpiNews_supplementary_data/README.md

 ## Topic Distributions

-The first component of 'EpiNews' is a supervised topic model which extracts latent disease topics and their associated temporal trends of prominence from the set of tuple collections.
+The first component of 'EpiNews' is a supervised temporal topic model which extracts latent disease topics and their associated temporal trends of prominence from the set of tuple collections.
 The temporal topic trends (along with the sampled case counts generated via multinomial sampling) for the diseases were provided